ialfina/ner-dataset-modified-dee/README.md

 <br>
 Each version of dataset consist of 20,000 sentences from Wikipedia articles in the Indonesian language that were labeled automatically. <br>
 <br>

+The dataset may be used for free, but if you want to publish paper/publication using the dataset, please cite this publication: <br>

+- The DEE corpus:

+<a href="https://www.researchgate.net/publication/308788318_DBpedia_Entities_Expansion_in_Automatically_Building_Dataset_for_Indonesian_NER">Ika Alfina, Ruli Manurung, and Mohamad Ivan Fanany, <i>"DBpedia Entities Expansion in Automatically Building Dataset for Indonesian NER"</i>, in Proceeding of 8th International Conference on Advanced Computer Science and Information Systems 2016 (ICACSIS 2016).</a><br>

+- The MDEE corpus:

+<a href="https://www.researchgate.net/publication/320131070_Modified_DBpedia_Entities_Expansion_for_Tagging_Automatically_NER_Dataset">Ika Alfina, Septiviana Savitri, and Mohamad Ivan Fanany, <i>"Modified DBpedia Entities Expansion for Tagging Automatically NER Dataset"</i>, in Proceeding of 9th International Conference on Advanced Computer Science and Information Systems 2017 (ICACSIS 2017).</a><br>

 <b>How to create NER model using the dataset?</b><br>